How To Reduce Heat Loss In A House

 If you are interested to know how this position was reached, please read on for the full history, our source information and everything else you may want to know on the subject.

-Background to this advice by Harvey Water Softeners
+Background to this corrosion report by Harvey Water Softeners

 Prior to the introduction of aluminium heat exchangers during the late 1980’s it was considered normal practice to fill the central heating system with softened water whenever a water softener was present in the household.